Laser Quest: European Laser Quest Championship (ELC)

 This 9-man constructed team tournament consists of players from UK, France and the Netherlands.
-The tournament is held annually, with the location alternating amongst participating countries.
+The tournament is held annually, with the location alternating among participating countries.
 The current format of the tournament is 6-man teams compete in triple-quest prelim games, then depending on their prelim rank they will either play the cup or plate knockouts which are pack-set double/triple quest games.
 The top teams in the cup and the plate will then go onto the finals which are pack-set double-quest games.